Return to Homepage

 Oral History group

-This group is undertaking taped interviews of villagers in Fernhurst Parish.
-So far 60 interviews have been made on cassette tape.
-Many more interviews are planned and will be made on solid-state digital recorders.
-The original cassette recordings are archived in the West Sussex Record Office.
+The original cassette and digital recordings are archived in the West Sussex Record Office.
 Copies of each recording on cassette, on audio CD, and as mp3 files on CD-ROM, are lodged in the Fernhurst Archives.

 2005-2007 Oral History Project